ton-community/ton-docs/docs/develop/dapps/tutorials/collection-minting.md

 Great!
 Right now we can already deploy smart contract of our NFT sale.
 How it will works?
 We need to deploy new contract, and after that "transfer" our nft to sale contract(in other words, we just need to change owner of our NFT to sale contract in item data).
 In this tutorial we will use [nft-fixprice-sale-v2](https://github.com/getgems-io/nft-contracts/blob/main/packages/contracts/sources/nft-fixprice-sale-v2.fc) sale smart contract.

-First of all let's declare new type in ts, that will describe data of our smart contract:
+First of all let's declare new type, that will describe data of our sale smart-contract:
 ```ts
 import {
   Address,